Work with Children and Young People

 Our organisation couldn’t run without the support and commitment of our volunteer workforce!
 We provide lots of different volunteering opportunities for people of all ages.
 If you have a skill you want to share or a burning desire to help other then please get in touch – all volunteers are DBS checked and must complete safeguarding training.

 Work with Adults with Learning Disabilities

-For two mornings (10am-1pm) each week, our Stepping Out group provides supervised activity sessions for members.
-They enjoy going out in the minibus to local places of interest but also love to cook, and do different jobs around our Centre.
+One morning each week (10am-1pm), our Stepping Out group provides supervised activity sessions for members.
+They enjoy going out in the minibus to local places of interest and can return to the Centre and enjoy having lunch.

 Our experienced workers also provide support and information to parents and carers.